How to Create a Headband Braid in 8 Easy Steps

-Looking for ways on how to do a headband braid?
+Looking for ways how to do a headband braid?
 To be honest, we weren’t really thinking this literally when they said that hair was the ultimate accessory.

 Not that we’re complaining: The half braided hair headband is another super-cute braid trend having a renaissance moment this year.
 Festival bunnies and forward-thinking gals alike are now taking to this delightfully meta-trend, which basically makes use of a French braid from ear to ear (or partline to ear, for on-the-go gals who want an abbreviated version), forming a headband made of your own hair.
 Super cool, right?

 The headband braid can keep pesky strands from messing with our fresh-face flow, especially now that high summer’s around the corner.
 Read on for a quick and easy tutorial on how to create a plait around the head.

 Braids expose cowlicks and flyaways like no other.
-A hair oil or serum can help infuse strands with moisture and keep frizz at bay, making those weaves look immaculate.
-Pump a tiny amount (just slightly bigger than a pin-prick, really) into palms and run through your locks.
+Hair oil or serum can help infuse strands with moisture and keep frizz at bay, making those weaves look immaculate.
+Pump a tiny amount (just slightly bigger than a pin-prick, really) into your palms and run through your locks.
 We like the effects of TRESemmé Keratin Smooth Serum (not pictured), which works to seals in some major shine.

 Section off the hairline area.